How Much Tax Should I Pay on My ABN? (2021 Update)

 When you start working, you give your TFN to your employer, who can then deduct tax from your income.
 This is normally done through PAYG (Pay as You Go).
 With a TFN, tax is taken at the source, i.e., at the time you are paid.
-This means you normally don’t have to worry about your tax obligations on a TFN at the end of the financial year.
+This means you normally don’t have to worry about your tax obligations at the end of the financial year.

-By contrast, with an ABN, tax is not taken directly from the source.
+With an ABN, tax is not taken directly from the source.
 For example, a carpenter raising an invoice will receive full payment for his or her work; tax is not deducted at this stage.

 This means that as a sole trader with an ABN, you need to set aside a portion of your income so that you can meet your tax obligations when the financial year ends.
 When June rolls around, you must include your ABN earnings with any other income received; after you lodge your tax return, tax is assessed based on that combined income.
 The tax-free threshold sits at $18,200.
 If your income is higher than this, then progressive tax rates will apply.

-Staying organised is key to ensuring you can meet your tax obligations at the end of the year.
-Some things you can do include:
+Staying organised is key to ensuring you can meet your tax obligations at the end of the financial year.

 - Keeping all invoices issued as part of your business